Continuing Education - Individual Licensee Information

 - Notice of Ethics Training Requirement for Adjusters

-Additional Training Requirements for Life-Only and Accident and Health Agents
+Additional Training Requirements for Life and Accident and Health or Sickness agents

-- Long-Term Training for Accident and Health Agents
+- Long-Term Training for Accident and Health or Sickness Agents

 Pursuant to Section 10234.93(a)(4) of the California Insurance Code, each agent or other insurer representative authorized to solicit individual consumers for the sale of long-term care insurance shall satisfactorily complete the following training requirements that, for resident licensees, shall count toward the licensee's continuing education requirement, but may still result in completing more than the minimum number of continuing education hours set forth in this section: